nginx/unit-docs/source/howto/source.rst

              The default is based on JDK settings.

          * - :samp:`--local-repo=directory`
-           - Directory path for local :file:`.jar` repository.
+           - Directory path for the local :file:`.jar` repository.

              The default is :samp:`$HOME/.m2/repository/`.

          * - :samp:`--repo=directory`
-           - URL path for remote Maven repository.
+           - URL path for the remote Maven repository.

              The default is :samp:`http://central.maven.org/maven2/`.

          * - :samp:`--module=basename`
-           - Name of the module to be built (:file:`<basename>.unit.so`), also used in :ref:`make <source-bld-src-emb>` targets.
+           - Resulting module's name (:file:`<basename>.unit.so`), also used in :ref:`make <source-bld-src-emb>` targets.

              The default is :samp:`java`.